 This Sweet Potato Au Gratin is a stunning savory sweet potato dish with a creamy herb and cheese-flavored sauce and a deliciously crunchy bread crumb topping.
 It’s a perfect holiday dinner side dish for Thanksgiving and Christmas and pairs beautifully with chicken, turkey, ham, or a roast.
 This is a fun and elevated alternative to a sweet potato casserole.

 Looking for more tasty potato side dishes?
-Try this delectable Potato Leek Gratin or these Garlic Herb Smoked Potatoes.
+Try this delectable Potato Leek Gratin, these Garlic Herb Smoked Potatoes, or our Sweet Potato Soup.

 I love it when I can serve a dish that looks and tastes spectacular but is actually easy to make – it’s the best recipe combination!
 This Sweet Potato Au Gratin fits the bill perfectly.
 The thinly sliced sweet potatoes, made simply with a mandolin, make this side dish look far more complicated than it actually is.